|

 something,

-if you don't believe in a God,.. now would be a good time for a change of heart because
+if you don't belive in a God,.. now would be a good time for a change of heart because

 getting bits for anything Technics is going to be pretty hard if not impossible.
 The